 Stonehenge: Mystery and Majesty in an Old Color Photo

 Was Stonehenge a place of worship?
 Probably.
-A kind of massive, three-dimensional calendar, or sun dial?
+A kind of massive, three-dimensional calendar?
 Maybe.
 A pilgrimage site for the sick?
 Perhaps.
 A beacon for extraterrestrials?

-What one can say with certainty about Stonehenge, the Grand Canyon, Egypt’s pyramids, Machu Picchu, the Great Barrier Reef, the Brooklyn Bridge and other natural and human-made wonders is that, in their presence, even the most atrophied imagination is likely to stir.
-We’re in awe before them, even when we know — as with Stonehenge, Machu Picchu, Chichen Itza — that we’re gazing on a mere shadow of what was once a far more extensive, elaborate and vibrant complex.
+What one can say with certainty about Stonehenge, the Grand Canyon, Egypt’s pyramids, Machu Picchu, the Brooklyn Bridge and other natural and human-made wonders is that, in their presence, even the most atrophied imagination is likely to stir.
+We’re in awe before them, even when we know—as with Stonehenge, Machu Picchu, Chichen Itza—that we’re gazing on a mere shadow of what was once a far more extensive, elaborate and vibrant complex.

 But that, too, is part of the profound allure of these places: having fallen into ruin, they still possess a genuine grandeur.

-Here, thousands of years after its first stones were erected on England’s Salisbury Plain, LIFE pays tribute — with a single photograph — to the structure itself, and to the long-vanished people who envisioned and built Stonehenge.
-One of many pictures LIFE’s Dmitri Kessel made on assignment in England in 1955, this photo manages to capture what feels like an utterly contemporary scene — the picture might have been made (and tweeted or posted to Instagram) moments ago — while it also somehow evinces the mystery and majesty of an impenetrable, departed world.
+Here, thousands of years after its first stones were erected on England’s Salisbury Plain, LIFE pays tribute—with a single photograph—to the structure itself, and to the long-vanished people who envisioned and built Stonehenge.
+One of many pictures LIFE’s Dmitri Kessel made on assignment in England in 1955, this photo manages to capture what feels like an utterly contemporary scene—the picture might have been made (and tweeted or posted to Instagram) moments ago—while also somehow evincing the mystery and majesty of an impenetrable, departed world.